oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/GiSY.md

 ## Identity

 She is a wall-mounted Sharp AH-AP12GSY [air conditioner](../../Species/Air%20Conditioners.md).
 Her name is pronounced Jee-See and her name is derived from the GSY portion of her species.
+Indonesian.

 She was born in May 10, 2008.
 She is a pansexual demigirl (she/they).